 A teacher need not wait for mastery of all phonemic awareness skills before introducing letter-sound correspondences.
 Ideally, the student will be able to identify the sounds in CVC words and be able to orally blend those sounds and orally segment those words before letters are introduced.
 The student who demonstrates early mastery of PA skills should be introduced to letter-sound correspondences rather than be forced to wait for peers to catch up.
 If there is any doubt about the phonemic awareness skills of a young student, use of a test such as the Sutherland Phonological Assessment Test-Revised is recommended.
 The Comprehensive Test of Phonological Processing (CTOPP) can be used with older students.
 Word segmentation and phoneme manipulation require many years of practice for mastery and should be incorporated in the phonics program implemented.

 Phonemic awareness is strengthened by a phonics program that focuses on blending phonemes into words and segmenting words into phonemes.
 In the early years of schooling, teachers should be using a systematic, sound-to-print, synthetic phonics program.
-Phonics Hero is an example of this type of program (teachers can get a free account here and parents can get an account here).
+Phonics Hero is an example of this type of program (teachers can get access to free resources with a Teacher Account and parents can get a free 7 day trial here).
 Students are taught the letter representations for the 44 phonemes of English in a specific order, moving from easy to difficult.
 The most common representations of a sound are taught first.
 The only words not sounded out from start to finish are the irregular words which have ‘tricky bits’, e.g. the word ‘said’.
 The regular letter-sound correspondences are pointed out even in these words. e.g. ‘s’ for /s/ and ‘d’ for /d/.

-In the Phonics Hero programme, students work through the following activities:
+In the Phonics Hero program, students work through the following activities: